-Table 4 - Cash flow
+Table 4 - Cash flow statement

-- 43. To complete Table 4, you must enter data about your cash flows on the correct rows for all rows and for all years: - The heading on the row tells you which type of cash flow you need to enter data about - The heading on the column tells you which year you need to enter the data for. - 44.
+- 43. To complete Table 4, you must enter data about your cash flows on the correct rows for all rows and for all years: - the heading on the row tells you which type of cash flow you need to enter data about - the heading on the column tells you which year you need to enter the data for. - 44.
 For all data, enter the figures in pounds (£s) and not in thousands of pounds (£'000s). - 45.
-You will need to explain in your commentary the differences in forecast data from year to year, so that we can understand what the assumptions you have made in making decision about your forecast figures.
-For example, you should explain why your numbers have changed between years 3, 4 and 5 of your forecasts.
+You will need to explain in your commentary any year-on-year movements in data, so that we can understand the reasons for the changes in historical data and the assumptions you have made in making decision about your forecast figures.
+For example, you should explain why your numbers have changed between years three, four and five of your forecasts.
 Information about what we want you to tell us in your commentary are set out in the section on the commentary below.